techidaily/site-facebook/source/_posts/understanding-the-shadows-in-social-media-space.md

  The difficulty of spotting a fake Facebook friend depends on how you use your account.
 If you are already a very private individual with a small number of Facebook friends, it is easier to spot a fake request.

- You can[take control of your Facebook friend settings](https://www.makeuseof.com/tag/facebook-friend-requests-unwritten-rules-hidden-settings-weekly-facebook-tips/) , including hiding your Friends list and restricting who can send you a friend request.
+ You can [take control of your Facebook friend settings](https://www.makeuseof.com/tag/facebook-friend-requests-unwritten-rules-hidden-settings-weekly-facebook-tips/) , including hiding your Friends list and restricting who can send you a friend request.

 ### 2\.
 Spyware Apps